Drew Waters Preview, Player Props: Royals vs. Tigers

 - Waters is hitting .231 with 10 doubles, five triples, eight home runs and 27 walks.

-- Waters has picked up an RBI in 26.1% of his games this year, with two or more RBI in 8.0% of his games.
-He has also driven in three or more runs in two contests.
+- In 26.1% of his games this season, Waters has had at least one RBI.
+He's picked up more than one in 8.0% and driven in three or more of his team's runs in two contests.

-- He has scored in 31 of 88 games this year, and more than once 8 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.